TakuyaFujimura/dcase-asd-toolkit/README.md

 **How to**
 - Specify `data_dir` and `dcase` in `jobs/download/run.sh`
-- `data_dir`: The directory where the dataset is stored.
+- `data_dir`: The directory where the dataset will be stored.
 The default is set to the parent directory of this repository.
-If you don't change this, you don't need to change the `data_dir` in other scripts as well.
+If unchanged, you do not need to modify `data_dir` in other scripts.
 - `dcase`: The dataset name (`dcase2021`, `dcase2022`, `dcase2023`, `dcase2024` are available)

 ```bash